jiins8/jiins8/README.md

 # 👋 Hello world!
 I'm Jinshuo Xia

-### 🚀 Full Stack Developer | Passionate about building complete solutions from backend to frontend.

-I'm a Full Stack Developer with experience in building modern, scalable, and well-designed web applications.
-I enjoy working with technologies like JavaScript, Node.js, React, and both relational and non-relational databases.
-I'm always learning new tools and best practices to improve every line of code.
+I'm a Full Stack Developer with a strong foundation in both frontend and backend technologies.
+I enjoy building responsive web applications, creating intuitive user interfaces, and working with databases and APIs to develop complete, user-focused solutions.

+I love learning and continuously improving.

+Outside of coding, I enjoy working out to stay active and healthy.
+My favorite hobby is trying new food — I'm always excited to discover different cuisines and flavors.

 ---